Maxson52/runnin-pygame/readme.md

 ## How To Play

 Press the space bar to jump, double click to change the gravity.
+Collect powerups, but avoid the powerdowns.
+Pick your favourite character colour.
+Beat your highscore!

 ## License